-On the other hand, the period in which Özal was in power was the one when the Soviet Union changed its leaders unusually frequently and then entered a process of softening and dissolution.
-In March 1985, new political cadres were assigned under the leadership of the USSR Communist Party, whose leader was M. S. Gorbachev, and a renewal process began, which changed the situation in the country to a great extent.
+On the other hand, the period when Özal was in power was the one when the Soviet Union changed its leaders unusually frequently and then entered a process of softening and dissolution.
+In March 1985, new political cadres were assigned under the leadership of the USSR Communist Party, whose leader was M. S. Gorbachev, and a represent process became which abanged the citation in the country. under the leadership of the USSR Communist Party, whose leader was M. S. Gorbachev, and a renewal process began, which changed the situation in the country to a great extent.
 The years of "perestroika" and "glasnost" resulted in developments that could be defined as liberalization in both domestic and foreign policy of the Soviet Union.
-The concept of foreign policy that was in effect in the Soviet foreign policy and was called "new political thought" suggested the cooperation of the two systems instead of competition and accepted the superiority of human values over class and ideological values in foreign policy relations.
-This foreign policy discourse and practice in the USSR caused the Cold War system, which was based on multidimensional competition, to soften globally.
+The concept of foreign policy was called "new political thought" and suggested the cooperation of the two systems instead of competition, and accepted the superiority of human values over class and ideological values in foreign policy relations.
+This foreign policy discourse and practice in the USSR caused the Cold War system, which was based on multi-dimensional competition, to soften globally.
 Thus, this softening also affected the development of the relations between the different blocks.

 In terms of these dynamics, Turkey and the USSR could be said to go through détente period in different processes.
-In other words, in the period we analysed, Turkey was evolving from coup d'état environment into liberalization in terms of discourse and practice in its domestic and foreign policy while the Soviets were also evolving from a totalitarian political system and confrontational foreign policy to a structure that was becoming liberalized and open to cooperation.
+In other words, in the period we analysed, Turkey was evolving from coup d'état environment into liberalization in terms of discourse and practice in its domestic and foreign policy, while the Soviets were also evolving from a totalitarian political system and confrontational foreign policy to a structure that was becoming liberalized and open to cooperation.